sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

 Directly via the SDK
 --------------------

-The lever arm and variances can be set directly via SDL with the following code:
+The lever arm and variances can be set by the SDK with the following code:

 .. tabs::